 However, there are other ways to achieve the same end result.
-In 2022, most daypacks (like the popular Osprey Talon 22) are hydration-compatible, featuring dedicated reservoir sleeves, ports, and routing clips.
-Some hydration reservoirs even come complete with tube magnets to attach to your pack, such as HydraPak’s Ultimate Hiking Bundle.
+In 2023, most daypacks (like the popular Osprey Talon 22) are hydration-compatible, featuring dedicated reservoir sleeves, ports, and routing clips.
+Some hydration reservoirs even come complete with tube magnets to attach to your pack.
 It’s generally a bit cheaper to purchase an all-in-one setup, but if you already own a daypack or reservoir, it might be worth considering buying the accompanying piece separately—just bear in mind that you might have to purchase a few accessories to achieve the same sleek design of an all-in-one hydration pack.

 Most hydration reservoirs range in capacity from 1.5 to 3 liters, including 2- and 2.5-liter options.
-Your water needs will depend on a wide range of factors, including your personal makeup (do you sweat a lot or a little, how much water does your body tend to need, etc.?), the conditions you encounter while hiking (hot and sunny or cold and shady?), the length of your trip, and the presence of water on-route.
+Your water needs will depend on a wide range of factors, including your personal makeup (do you sweat a lot or a little, how much water does your body tend to need, etc.?), the conditions you encounter while hiking (hot and sunny or cold and shady?), the length of your trip, the presence of water on-route, and whether or not you're traveling with a water filter.
 It doesn’t hurt to err on the side of more capacity than less—the weight difference between a 1.5 and 3-liter reservoir is negligible, and you can always fill it halfway.

 Openings and Handles

 On the other hand, screw-top reservoirs can be a lot easier to fill.
-For example, we were able to replenish the Gregory 6 Pace H2O’s reservoir (not featured above but due for release in 2022) without removing it from the pack, but had to take the Osprey Skimmer’s HydraPak out of its sleeve to fill.
+For example, we were able to replenish our Gregory 6 Pace H2O without removing the reservoir from the pack, but had to take the Osprey Skimmer’s HydraPak out of its sleeve to fill.
 Of course, this all depends on your water source—if you’re scooping from a lake or river, you’ll want to remove your reservoir regardless, in order to keep your pack from getting wet.
 Further, most reservoirs (including both screw-top and slider varieties) now feature handles on the top to leverage the opening and make the filling process even easier.
 In the end, most openings are well executed—no matter the style—but your preferences in terms of filling and cleaning/drying might help inform your purchase.

 When it comes to hydration reservoirs, one of the features we can’t live without is a quick-disconnect coupling on the tube.
 Placed either where the tube meets the reservoir (as in the case of CamelBak’s designs) or in-line near the top of the reservoir (as with Gregory and Osprey’s offerings), the quick-disconnect removes the tube with the simple push of a toggle.
 This allows for easy filling or cleaning of the reservoir without a long tube in the way, and eliminates the headache of rerouting the tube through the backpack port and shoulder harness.
 Virtually all of the designs above feature quick-disconnect tubing, and we have a slight preference for those with a higher placement (i.e. those from Osprey and Gregory), as they’re easier to reconnect once back in your pack (you don’t have to go digging around at the reservoir’s base).